Login or Register to make a submission.

 Article Retraction Policy

-- Failure to disclose a conflict of interest
+1.4 Failure to disclose significant conflicts of interest.

-- No institutional review board approval for research on human subjects or animals
+1.5 Absence of required institutional review board (IRB) approval for research involving human subjects or animals.

 Guidelines for Manuscript Preparation and Submission